 Rogaland’s biggest coffee adventure started in my hometown of Sandnes.
 The first café was called Benk, located in the old cinema now known as Kino Kino.
 Unfortunately, Benk had to close down, but Thomas and Hanne Jørgensen did not give up.
 Shortly after they reopened again, rebranded as Coffeeberry and situated in the heart of Sandnes – at the bus and train station “Ruten.”
-Thomas had experience from Stockfleths in Lille Grensen in Oslo, and Hanne had worked at Kaffefuglen in Oslo and with one of the guys from Coffee Collective in Denmark previously.
-The couple could pride themselves with countless awards in brewing and cupping championships, but their dream was to open a place of their own.
+Thomas had experience from Stockfleths in Lille Grensen in Oslo, and Hanne had previously worked at Fuglen in Oslo.
+The couple could pride themselves with countless awards in brewing and cupping championships, but their dream was always to open a place of their own.
 Today they run a very successful coffee shop in Sandnes, and they recently opened their second store in the neighbor city Stavanger.
-In a city where the freedom of choice is not the greatest, it is fun to see that Sandnes have been the source of such excellent caffeine hangouts.

 A few years ago I found the quality to be a bit up and down.
 It depended a lot on who was behind the counter.
 Today, their team of young coffee baristas is much more skilled, and the quality they put out is more even.
 My latest visit was during the Gladmat food festival, and I had my morning coffee at either Coffeeberry Sandnes or Stavanger every day.
 It made life so much better!

 Talking to one of the young bearded guys in Stavanger, he could tell me that they have changed their espresso’s brewing profile recently.
-Which made perfect sense, seeing as how he had just served me the best espresso I’ve had in Western Norway.
+Which made perfect sense, seeing as how he had just served me the best espresso I’ve had in Rogaland.

 – Before, we used to shoot them really short, he explained.
 Now we let the water run longer.